 Covid-19 Coronavirus

-Firearms Consultative Committee
+Firearms Licensing Consultative Committee

 The remit of the Committee is to consider the operation of firearms legislation with a particular emphasis on public safety and to report directly to the Department of Home Affairs on firearms issues.